 D. Leonardt & Co is apparently still in business at Highley and still manufactures pen nibs and fountain pens.
 It would appear that the Manuscript Pen Company Ltd. now owns the D. Leonardt & Co brand name and trade mark and has the exclusive right to manufacture pen nibs with the D. Leonardt & Co brand name and trade mark.
 Manufacturing appears to be by D. Leonardt & Co which also manufactures metal corners and other accessories for stationery products.
 This company appears to still be going strong.
 They make corners or accessories for diaries/agendas, luxury leathergoods, small leathergoods, wedding/photograph albums, menu covers, pattern and carpet books, binders, portfolios or other stationery products, but they also make pen parts such as nibs (for dip pens and fountain pens), clips, pen holders and nib holders and clutch pencils and ballpens.
 Trade only but available via the Manuscript Pen Company Ltd (again trade only) but their site has links to retail outlets and online retailers.
 It is not clear to me whether the Manuscript Pen Company Ltd and D. Leonardt & Co are now one and the same company, but I think this is the case.

 Joseph Gillott & Sons Ltd. was subsumed into British Pens Ltd. in 1969, and the company apparently continues to market artists’ and calligraphers’ pens and dip pens under the Gillott brand and William Mitchell brand at Oldbury in the Black Country.
 Perry & Co Ltd. also became part of British Pens Ltd. as did others.
-British Pens Ltd. was originally formed in 1920 from the amalgamation of Hinks Wells & Co. and William Mitchell.
+British Pens Ltd. was originally formed in 1920 from the amalgamation of Hinks Wells & Co. (also famed as makers of Bulldog Clips) and William Mitchell.
 British Pens unfortunately do not seem to have website.
 I found both Gillot drawing and mapping nibs and William Mitchell nibs for sale on the Scribblers website.

 Dip pens were generally used prior to the development of fountain pens, and are now mainly used in illustration, drawing calligraphy, comics and mapping.